linq2js/rxblox/packages/rxblox/docs/core-concepts.md

 ### Using React Hooks with `blox`

 Since `blox` components only run their definition phase **once**, you can't use React hooks directly in the definition phase.
-Use the `blox.handle()` utility to capture hook results:
+Use the `blox.hook()` utility to capture hook results:

 ```tsx
 import { blox, signal, rx } from "rxblox";